 When you find a home you want to buy, make an offer to purchase.
 In most residential sales in BC, a realtor will help write up the offer on a standard contract of purchase and sale form.
 We have a deep-dive on the standard purchase contract.
 Here's an overview of what's involved.

 Your offer should include the following items.
 These are all negotiable terms.
-The seller can choose to accept, reject or propose a change to any or all of them.
+The seller can choose to accept, reject, or propose a change to any of them.
+You’ll need to decide what terms you’re willing to settle on.

 The purchase price.
-As the buyer, you set the purchase price you’re willing to pay.
-Choose a realtor who knows the local market.
-They can help you put in an offer that’s competitive, but not overpriced.
-Also, find out if you have to pay GST on top of the purchase price.
+Set the purchase price you’re willing to pay.
+A realtor who knows the local market can help you put in an offer that’s competitive, but not overpriced.
+Also, find out if you have to pay GST on the purchase price.

 Time limit.
 Give the seller a time limit to accept your offer — normally a day or two.
-If the seller doesn’t accept it by then, your offer expires, allowing you to make an offer on another property.
+If the seller doesn’t accept it by then, you can make an offer on another property.

 Deposit.
 You’ll have to pay a deposit.
-The amount is typically 5% to 10% of the purchase price.
-The deposit should be paid to the realtor in trust, not directly to the seller.
-In most cases, you’ll want to keep it as low as possible.
+This is typically 5% to 10% of the purchase price.
+The deposit should be paid to your realtor in trust, not directly to the seller.

 When you pay the deposit

 You pay the deposit once your offer is accepted.
-If you added conditions (subject clauses) to your offer, you pay the deposit once you’ve satisfied (or waived) the conditions.
+If you added conditions (subject clauses) to your offer, you pay the deposit once you’ve removed the conditions.

 Your desired completion date and possession date.
-The completion date is when your name will be registered on title as the legal owner of the property.
-It’s also when you’ll need to pay the seller the balance of the purchase price.
+The completion date is when your name will be registered as the legal owner of the property.
+It’s also when you’ll need to pay the balance of the purchase price.
 The possession date is when you can legally take physical possession of the home.
 Usually, it’s the date you get the keys to your new home.

 List of fixtures.
-When someone sells a home, all the fixtures go along with it.
+When someone sells a home, all the fixtures are included in the deal.
 A fixture is anything that’s attached to the home such that removing it would cause damage or require repair.
-The bathroom sink is an obvious example.
-Specifically list in the offer anything you want the seller to include in the sale, such as appliances, curtains, mirrors or chandeliers.
+If there’s something that you want to make sure is included in the sale, you can list it in your offer, such as appliances, curtains, mirrors, or chandeliers.
 Add a sentence that the purchase price includes these items.

 Include any subject clauses for conditions that are important to you.
 It’s risky to make an offer with no conditions.